Kubernetes Developer Workshop

 From here we will be creating and editing files, so it's worth creating a project folder locally (or even a git repo) in order to work from if you haven't done so already.

-🍃 Deploying MongoDB
+🍃 Deploying PostgreSQL

 We'll apply configurations to Kubernetes using kubectl and YAML manifest files, and we'll be doing this a lot throughout the workshop.
 These files will describe the objects we want to create, modify and delete in the cluster.

-Click here for the MongoDB deployment YAML
+Click here for the PostgreSQL deployment YAML

 kind: Deployment